Get notified of page updates

 The following factors are important when considering ovarian suppression:

-• Testing effectiveness: Doctors often do not test levels to assess the effectiveness of these drugs, so it is important to report bleeding or spotting.
-These symptoms could indicate incomplete ovarian suppression and a need to test levels.
+• Testing effectiveness: Doctors often do not test estrogen levels to assess the effectiveness of these drugs, so it is important to report bleeding or spotting.
+These symptoms could indicate incomplete ovarian suppression and a need to test estrogen levels.

 • Treatment duration: These drugs are typically prescribed for 2-5 years, depending on the person's age, diagnosis and treatment plan.